Luthfy1900/Testing-with-Jest/README.md

 * VS Code

 # Instructions
 * Create a folder with any file name you choose but make sure it ends with '.js' to let VS Code know we are going to use JavaScript.
 This file is where we will write our program and will be linked (exported) to another specific file using the code ```module.exports```, for testing the program.
-So if our file name is ```hello.js``` where we write our program, this file will be linked to another file called ```testing file.test.js```, where the testing will be done.
+So if our file name is ```hello.js``` where we write our program, the code in that file will be exported to another file called ```testing file.test.js```, where the testing will be done.
 * Now open a new terminal and check to see if you have Node.js installed.
 Use this command:
 ```node --version```
 * If Node.js is not installed then got this website https://nodejs.org/en/download/ and choose the recommended options.
 I personally chose version 19.